silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/08_upgrading.md

 # Upgrading from GraphQL 3

-The 4.0 release of `silverstripe-graphql` is underwent a massive set of changes that represent almost an entire rewrite of the module.
-This was done as part of a years long plan to improve performance.
+The 4.0 release of `silverstripe-graphql`  underwent a massive set of changes representing an entire rewrite of the module.
+This was done as part of a year-long plan to improve performance.
 While there is no specific upgrade path, there are some key things to look out for and general guidelines on how to adapt your code from the 3.x release to 4.x.